An Introduction To Kubernetes

 A Pod is the smallest and simplest unit in the Kubernetes object model.
 Containers are not directly assigned to hosts in Kubernetes.
 Instead, one or multiple containers that are working closely together are bundled in a Pod together, sharing a unique network address, storage resources and information on how to govern the containers.

-A service is an abstraction which defines a logical group of Pods that perform the same function and a policy on how to access them.
+A service is an abstraction which defines a logical group of pods that perform the same function and a policy on how to access them.
 The service provides a stable endpoint (IP address) and acts like a Load Balancer by redirecting requests to the different pods in the service.
-The service abstraction allows to scale out or to replace dead pods without making changes in the configuration of an application.
+The service abstraction allows scaling out or replacing dead pods without making changes in the configuration of an application.

 It can be done either by using the